mbrock/feedbase/README.md

     $ feedbase set-fee 16 0x10000000

-Fees are always charged to the first contract to read each value, but the fee is not charged to subsequent reads of the same value.
+Fees are always charged to the first contract to read each value, but the fee is not charged to subsequent reads of the same value (ie, there is a single `paid` flag per feed).
-When a new value is published, the fee is charged again.
+When a new value is published, the fee is charged again (`paid` is reset to false).

 If you want, you can add a description (32 bytes maximum):